Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 6) Instant Pot Pulled Pork

-For camping, we prepare this at home, then freeze or refrigerate it until we’re ready to head out.
-At camp, we just reheat it over the fire or on a camp stove, and dinner is served!
+We always make this at home, then freeze or refrigerate it until we’re ready to go.
+At camp, we just reheat it over the fire or on a camp stove—and dinner’s ready in minutes.

 Instant Pot Pulled Pork Recipe